The Co-operative Group: 2025 cyber incident

 In April 2025, The Co-op announced that it shut down parts of its IT systems in response to hackers attempting to gain access to them.
-It said the "proactive measures" it had taken to fend off the attack had had a "small impact" on its call centre and back office.
-Co-op later confirmed that personal data for all of its 6.5 million members had been stolen by the hackers.
+It initially claimed the "proactive measures" it had taken to fend off the attack had had a "small impact" on its call centre and back office.
+Co-op later admitted that personal data for all of its 6.5 million members had been stolen by the hackers, and that the incident had cost it £206 million in lost sales.

 List of corporate members

 As of 2011, 22 independent consumer co-operatives are corporate members or customer-owners, of the group.
 They invested share capital to found or join the group's wholesaler predecessors, such as the North of England Co-operative Wholesale Industrial and Provident Society and the Scottish Co-operative Wholesale Society.
 These co-operatives are represented alongside the regional boards at annual meetings and in the board of directors, and are entitled to dividends based on the amount of their purchases from the group.

 The corporate members do not have exclusive rights to operate in any category or geography; especially with food there are examples of one or more corporate members below operating in the same local area and/or overlapping with shops of The Cooperative group, and the various websites listed below may or may not highlight categories or store locations relevant to a customer's needs or location.